-Precisely because the evidence that flavored tobacco products appeal to youth is so "robust and consistent," ER-19, it was entirely reasonable for FDA to require similarly "robust and reliable" evidence showing that Petitioner's flavored ecigarettes help smokers stop smoking more effectively than tobacco-flavored products, and that such a benefit is "substantial enough to overcome the significant risk of youth uptake and use posed by the flavored ENDS product."
-ER-22-23.
+Precisely because the evidence that flavored tobacco products appeal to youth is so "robust and consistent," 2-ER-13, it was entirely reasonable, and certainly not arbitrary and capricious, for FDA to require similarly "robust and reliable" evidence showing that Petitioner's flavored e-cigarettes help smokers stop smoking more effectively than tobacco-flavored products, and that such a benefit be "substantial enough to overcome the significant risk of youth uptake and use posed by the flavored ENDS product."
+2-ER-16.
 Both the publicly available evidence of such benefits to adult smokers, as well as the data submitted by Petitioner, fall woefully short.

 FDA found that "in contrast to the evidence related to youth initiation-which shows clear and consistent patterns of real-world use that support strong conclusions-the evidence regarding the role of flavors in promoting switching among adult smokers is far from conclusive."
-ER-23.
-For example, a systematic review that examined consumer preference for various e-cigarette attributes found "inconclusive evidence" as to whether flavored e-cigarettes assisted smokers to stop smoking.
-As FDA concluded, "the literature does not establish that flavors differentially promote switching amongst ENDS users in general."
-ER-23-24.
-Thus, it was entirely reasonable for FDA to require Petitioner to demonstrate the effectiveness of its flavored products in helping smokers to stop smoking through randomized controlled trials, longitudinal cohort studies, or other similarly rigorous studies.
+2-ER-17.
+For example, a systematic review that examined consumer preference for various e-cigarette attributes found "inconclusive evidence" as to whether flavored e-cigarettes assisted smokers to stop smoking.16 As FDA concluded, "the literature does not establish that flavors differentially promote switching amongst ENDS users in general."
+2-ER-17-18.
+Thus, it was both reasonable and appropriate for FDA to require Petitioner to demonstrate the effectiveness of its flavored products in helping smokers to stop smoking through randomized controlled trials, longitudinal cohort studies, or other similarly rigorous studies.